Frequently Asked Questions

 - Remember - this isn't mandatory!
 You can make the line without attending Tech Day, and attendance by no means guarantees a spot on the line.

 - This is the Purdue Drumline & Percussion Ensemble website, but all I see is Drumline information.
 What gives?

 We now have a full page dedicated to Percussion Ensemble, which you can find here.
-If you're lazy, here's some key points regarding the group and how it's ran.
+Here's some key points regarding the group and how it's ran:

 Any questions about Percussion Ensemble can be directed towards us through our Contact page.